 The Core Surgical Training application process takes place at a national level (excluding applications to Northern Ireland), and is coordinated by the London and South East Recruitment Office.
-The application window opens once per year between the start of November and early December.
+The application window opens once per year at about the start of November.
 Applications are submitted via the Oriel Recruitment Portal.
 As part of the application, candidates have to complete a set of Self-assessment Questions.

 Following this, each Deanery (or LETB as they are now called) releases the number of jobs they have available.
 This number often varies, and may not be confirmed until the last minute.
 The table below shows the average number of CST jobs per deanery over the last 3 years.
 Please note that Competition Rates for jobs vary between deaneries.